dariolopezd/dariolopezd.github.io/index.md

 * [BPS soliton winding around the black hole in Chern-Simons AdS$_{5}$ supergravity](https://ioppublishing.org/)

+In this manuscript we presented a black hole solution with a non-Abelian soliton of an especific branch of the Chern-Simons Supergravity.
+We computed their conserved charges and their topological properties.
+We found that the black hole is regular with finite energy and the soliton has a non-trivial winding around the black hole horizon.
 This manuscript is in revision to be published.